Social Security FAQs

 Gregg can help you determine if you fit the Social Security Administration’s strict definition of disability.
-According to the Social Security Administration, adult disability is an inability to engage in substantial gainful activity (SGA) due to a medically determinable physical or mental impairment that has lasted or is expected to last for a continuous period of at least 12 months or is expected to result in death..
+According to the Social Security Administration, to be disabled, you must not be able to complete gainful activities due to a mental or physical disability.
+This condition must be expected to last at least 12 months or result in death.

 Substantial gainful activity (SGA) describes a level of work activity/earnings and is the first consideration used by the Social Security Administration to determine eligibility for disability benefits.
 “Substantial” work involves significant physical or mental activities or a combination of both.
 “Gainful” work activity is that which is performed for pay or profit, whether or not profit is actually realized.
 To be eligible for disability benefits, an individual must be unable to engage in SGA.

 The amount an individual can earn from work while remaining “disabled” changes from year to year.
 A person earning more than this amount is ordinarily considered to be engaging in SGA.
 Nelson Law Office provides clients with additional information on this subject.
 Call 651-483-1520 today for a consultation.

 Is There A Way To Speed Up This Process?